WaterBender231/wef-nexus-online-course/introduction/11Background.md

 The world population is likely to increase to over 8 billion by 2030 and 9.5 or even 10 billion by 2050, while economic development and consumption patterns are likely to change, leading to even higher water, energy and food demands per capita.
 We therefore face the combined challenge of compensating for the unmet current demands and meeting additional future demands.
 Climate change adds uncertainty to the future availability of natural resources.

 ## 1.1.
 The Sustainable Development Goals -
-Water, Energy, and Food Security: pillars of development!
+### Water, Energy, and Food Security are key pillars of development!

 ![SDG-Goals](/wef-nexus-online-course/assets/SDG_Goals.png)